Glorietta: Hotels and office buildings

-Above the contiguous Glorietta stand office buildings such as Glorietta 1 Corporate Center and Glorietta 2 Corporate Center, as well as hotels such as Holiday Inn & Suites Makati and Ascott Makati.
-Those buildings are all accessible at Glorietta's ground level, with Holiday Inn & Suites Makati accessible through the Level 4 as well.
+Above the contiguous Glorietta stand office buildings such as Glorietta 1 Corporate Center and Glorietta 2 Corporate Center, as well as hotels such as Holiday Inn & Suites Makati and Ascott Makati (formerly Oakwood Premier Ayala Center until 2006).
+Those buildings are all accessible at Glorietta's ground level, with Holiday Inn & Suites Makati accessible through Level 4 as well.

 Parking

 Glorietta is supported by three levels of basement parking shared with the aforementioned hotels, interconnected with the basement parking of the adjacent Park Terraces residential complex and Terraces Square.
 It is also served by other distinct parking facilities nearby, such as The Link, 6750 Steel Parking (under redevelopment since 2025), 6750 Ayala Avenue Office Tower, Park Square, and One Ayala's basement parking, which is planned for connection to Glorietta's.